ElmarTalibzade/GGJ2017-Game/README.md

-# Global Game Jam Game 2017
+# Invoker - Global Game Jam Game 2017

-A Game we're working on for Global Game Jam 2017 event!
+A Game that was complete during the Global Game Jam 2017.

 ##Credits
  * Elmar Talibzade